Bank Customer Center

 The Customer Center is open 7 AM to 7 PM (Central Time), Monday through Friday, excluding holidays, at 1.800.672.3343.
 Account information is available online.

-A representative will be in touch with you, either through e-mail or by phone, within 24 business hours.
+A representative will be in touch with you, either through e-mail or by phone, within 12 business hours (Monday through Friday, 7 AM to 7 PM Central Time, excluding holidays).

 All incoming and outgoing calls from the Principal Bank Customer Center are recorded.
 This assists us in training our employees to ensure that our procedures are followed when verifying and sharing confidential customer information.
 On occasion, we refer back to a recorded call to make sure we have complied with the customer's actual request.